Vangetsu/PromptBunny/README.md

 # Image Prompt Generators for Midjourney (AI Based - chatGPT etc.)

-Welcome to Prompt Bunny, this is a repository for designing/curating high quality chatgpt prompts that can generate high quality image prompts for another AI (Midjourney) that can convert text to image.
+Welcome to Prompt Bunny, this is a repository for designing/curating high quality chatgpt prompts that can generate image prompts for another AI (Midjourney) that can convert text to image.
 Here you will find:

 - ChatGPT prompts that can produce diverse and creative image prompts